Overview

 U.S. Supreme Court

-Successfully represented the plaintiffs in the U.S. Supreme Court in Moore v.
+- Successfully represented the plaintiffs in Moore v.
 Harper, a case about the constitutional standards for congressional redistricting.

-Defeated a petition for certiorari in a trade association’s freedom-of-association challenge to a state statute.
+- Defeated a cert petition in a trade association’s freedom-of-association challenge to a state statute.
 The Court denied the petition after receiving our response.

 U.S. Court of Appeals for the Fourth Circuit